automl/neps/docs/reference/neps_spaces.md

 ??? tip "Self- and future references"

-    When referencing itself or a not yet defined parameter use a string of that parameters name
+    When referencing itself or a not yet defined parameter use a string of that parameters name:

     ```python
     self_reference = Categorical(choices=(Resampled("self_reference"), Resampled("next_param")))
     next_param = Float(min_value=0, max_value=5)
     ```

-### Operators and Architectures

-Combining [resampling](#resampling-and-hierarchies) and [operations][neps.space.neps_spaces.parameters.Operation] allows you to define complex architectures akin to [Context-Free Grammars (CFGs)](https://en.wikipedia.org/wiki/Context-free_grammar).

-Operations can be strings or more importantly Callables, (e.g. pytorch objects) for which you can define the arguments as parameters:
+Operations can be Callables, (e.g. pytorch objects) whose arguments can themselves be parameters:

 ```python